 In accordance with the Bylaws of the American Academy of Actuaries, the president appoints committees authorized by the Board of Directors.
 To aid the president in making such appointments, the board adopted the following guidelines with this preamble at its meeting on October 31, 1980.
 These guidelines reflect the board's intention to involve as many members as possible in committee activities without sacrificing continuity.
-However, the effectiveness of committee work is paramount, and as a consequence, strict adherence to the guidelines is not expected, particularly with respect to committees that interface regularly with other professions and/or government.
+However, the effectiveness of committee work is paramount, and as a consequence, strict adherence to the guidelines is not expected, particularly with respect to committees that interface regularly with other professions and/or government although certain of the harson appointments must be board members pursuant to Academy policy and agreements with other organizations

 Committees for which specific appointment rules are established by the board (e.g., Nominating Committee, Actuarial Standards Board) are exempt from the guidelines.
-Appointments to joint committees and liaison appointments are subject to the guidelines applicable to standing committees, although certain of the liaison appointments must be board members pursuant to Academy policy and agreements with other organizations.
+Appointments to joint committees and haison appointments are subject to the guidelines applicable to standing committees,